 Friday – Ħaġar Qim and Mnajdra Temple Complexes

 Today’s plan included getting an early start, visiting the Grandmaster’s Palace and Armory in Valletta, then riding a bus to the east side of the island to see the 5,000-year-old Neolithic temples of Hagar Qim and Mnajdra.
 Of course, I’m in Malta and I’m on vacation.
 Early has quickly become a relative term.
-This relativity gave the day an unexpected and somewhat fortunate start when I got to see the Changing of the Guard that the Maltese Army performs every two weeks.
+This relativity gave the day an unexpected and somewhat fortunate start when I got to see the Changing of the Guard that the Maltese Army performs only every two weeks.

 IMG_0402